proxmox/proxmox-backup/docs/administration-guide.rst

   ...

-The interactive recovery shell is a minimalistic command line interface that utilizes the metadata stored in the catalog for you to quickly list, navigate and search files contained within a file archive.
+The interactive recovery shell is a minimalistic command line interface that utilizes the metadata stored in the catalog to quickly list, navigate and search files in a file archive.
-You can select individual files as well as select files matched by a glob pattern for restore.
+To restore files, you can select them individually or match them with a glob pattern.

-The use of the catalog for navigation reduces the overhead otherwise caused by network traffic and decryption, as instead of downloading and decrypting individual encrypted chunks from the chunk-store to access the metadata, we only need to download and decrypt the catalog.
+Using the catalog for navigation reduces the overhead considerably because only the catalog needs to be downloaded and, optionally, decrypted.
 The actual chunks are only accessed if the metadata in the catalog is not enough or for the actual restore.

-Similar to common UNIX shells ``cd`` and ``ls`` are the commands used to change working directory and list directory contents of the archive.
+Similar to common UNIX shells ``cd`` and ``ls`` are the commands used to change working directory and list directory contents in the archive.
 ``pwd`` shows the full path of the current working directory with respect to the archive root.